wp-plugins/wp-support-plus-responsive-ticket-system/readme.txt

 == Changelog ==
+= V 6.0 =
+* Automatic Update in dashboard for pro version
+* Login area for non logged-in user in place of login link
+* Registration link for guest to create new account if allowed by Wordpress installation
+* New filter for back-end Support Plus having ability to remember filter for individual user until he reset/change
+* New filter for back-end can also filter tickets by custom fields
+* If guest create account(sign-up), he can see his old tickets he created as guest using same email address
+* Email piping made even better
+* Email piping multisite compatibility added (can use 1 blog for piping)
+* Bulk Change Status, Category, Priority of ticket from back-end
+* Bulk Assign ticket to Agents from back-end
+* Bulk Delete tickets from back-end
+* Changed HTML editor
+* Agent Signature made HTML friendly (used editor)
+* Traditional Chinese translation by Tiffany Lee
+* Few bug fixes

 = V 5.5 =
 * Added Google No CAPTCHA reCAPTCHA for guest tickets
 * FAQ shown to guest fixed